ehmatthes/py-bugger/docs/contributing/index.md

 Unit tests currently require no setup.

+### Integration tests

+Integration tests create a `pb_config` object, and then call `py_bugger.main()`.
+Assertions are made against the list of modifications that are made to the user's project.
+An autouse fixture resets the `pb_config` object after each test function.

 ### End-to-end tests

 End-to-end tests run `py-bugger` commands just as end users would, against a variety of scripts and small projects.
 This requires a bit of setup that's helpful to understand.